utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 ### Usages

-When you want to verify a transaction with Bitcoin SPV Client cell:
+To verify a transaction using the Bitcoin SPV Client cell, follow these steps:

-- Choose any client cell which contains the block that transaction in.
+- Select an SPV client cell that contains the block where the transaction is;

 - Create a transaction proof, with the following data:

-  - The MMR proof of the header which contains this transaction.
+  - The MMR proof of the block header which contains this transaction;

-  - The TxOut proof of that transaction.
+  - The TxOut proof of the transaction;

-  - The index of that transaction.
+  - The index of the transaction;

-  - The height of that header.
+  - The height of the block header.

-- Use [the API `SpvClient::verify_transaction(..)`](https://github.com/ckb-cell/ckb-bitcoin-spv/blob/2464c8f/verifier/src/types/extension/packed.rs#L275-L292) to verify the transaction.
+- Use the SpvClient::verify_transaction(..) for the verification.
+For detailed guidance, please refer to the [API example].

-  A simple example could be found in [this test](https://github.com/ckb-cell/ckb-bitcoin-spv/blob/2464c8f/prover/src/tests/service.rs#L132-L181).

 ### Limits

-- The lower limit of SPV client cells count is 3.
+- The minimum count of SPV client cells is 3;

-- The upper limit of SPV client cells count is not set, but base on the data type, `u8`, any number larger than `250` is not recommended.
+- While there is no fixed maximum count of SPV client cells; it is advisable not to exceed `250` given the **`u8`** data type.

-### Known Issues
+### Known Issues and Solutions

-- `VM Internal Error: MemWriteOnExecutablePage`
+- **Issue #2**: `VM Internal Error: MemWriteOnExecutablePage`

-  Don't set hash type[^1] to be `Data`.
+  **Solution**: Don't set hash type[^1] to be `Data`.

-  `Data1` is introduced from [CKB RFC 0032], and `Data2` is introduced from [CKB RFC 0051].
+  For the appropriate use of hash type, refer to the "Code Locating" section in [CKB RFC 0022]. `Data1` is introduced in [CKB RFC 0032], and `Data2` is introduced in [CKB RFC 0051].

-- Failed to reorg when there is only 1 stale SPV client.
+- **Issue #2**: Failed to reorg when there is only 1 stale SPV client.

-  When only 1 SPV client is stale, in the normal case, the reorg transaction contains 1 input SPV client cell and 1 output SPV client cell is enough.
+  **Solution**: When only one SPV client cell is stale, a typical reorg transaction has the same structure as an update transaction, consisting of one SPV client cell in the inputs and one SPV client cell in the outputs.
+This similarity can lead to ambiguity.

-  But, the structure of this transaction is totally the same as an update transaction, this leads to ambiguity.

-  So, we define a rule to resolve this case:
+  To address this issue, the following rules have been set:

-  - When there is only 1 SPV client is stale, the reorg transaction has to rebuild 2 SPV client.
+    - In cases where only one SPV client has failed, the reorg transaction must involve the reconstruction of one separate SPV clients;

-    That means, the reorg transaction for 1 stale SPV client should contain 2 output SPV client cells and 2 output SPV client cells.
+    - Specifically, the reorg transaction for one stale SPV client should include two SPV client cell in the `inputs` and two SPV client cell in the `outputs` ;

-    Since the reorg rarely happens in Bitcoin mainnet, the cost is acceptable.
+    - Considering that reorgs are a rare occurrence on the Bitcoin mainnet, the cost incurred by this approach is considered manageable.

-- Throw "arithmetic operation overflow" when update a Bitcoin SPV instance for a Bitcoin dev chain.
+- **Issue #3**: Throw **"Arithmetic Operation Overflow"** when updating a Bitcoin SPV instance for a Bitcoin dev chain.

-  The bitcoin dev chain doesn't follow the rule of difficulty change.

-  So, calculate the next target and partial chain work may lead to an arithmetic operation overflow.
+    **Solution**: As the Bitcoin dev chain does not adhere to Bitcoin difficulty adjustment, calculations for the next target and the partial chain work could result in an arithmetic overflow.

 [^1]: [Section "Code Locating"] in "CKB RFC 0022: CKB Transaction Structure".

 [Bitcoin]: https://bitcoin.org/